Who Was Mary Magdalene?

 Much more widespread is the belief that Mary is the woman who “lived a sinful life” mentioned in Luke 7: 36-50.
 In Luke’s account, this woman came to Jesus as he was visiting and dining with Simon the Pharisee.
-Although uninvited to the meal, she approached the Savior and honored him by washing his feet with her tears and anointing them with perfume.
-The Savior used this experience to teach the Pharisee about forgiveness, love, and gratitude.
+Although uninvited to the meal, she approached Jesus and honored Him by washing His feet with her tears and anointing them with perfume.
+Jesus used this experience to teach the Pharisee about forgiveness, love, and gratitude.
 He then forgave the sinful woman as a reward for her faith, and told her to go in peace.

 Although there is no scriptural evidence that Mary Magdalene was the sinful woman mentioned in Luke (or the woman taken in adultery, described in John, chapter 8), it is likely that she was a sinner prior to her conversion.
-Why is this?
-Simply because we are all sinners.
-The Atonement of Jesus Christ is essential because all of us make mistakes, and all of us fall short of our potential.
-The loyalty of Mary Magdalene likely stemmed from the fact that the Savior not only healed her soul, but also showed her the reality of true redemption.
-For that, she devoted her life to help support him and his mission.
+The loyalty of Mary Magdalene likely stemmed from the fact that Jesus not only healed her soul, but also showed her the reality of true redemption.
+For that, she devoted her life to help support Him and His mission.

 Mary at the Tomb

-Traveling with the Savior and being his close friend, Mary likely experienced many astounding events.
+Traveling with Jesus and being His close friend, Mary likely experienced many astounding events.
 But possibly the most wondrous came at a time when things seemed most bleak.
-After Jesus had been laid to rest, Mary Magdalene returned to the tomb (either alone, or with a small group) to anoint his body, only to discover it missing.
+After Jesus had been laid to rest, Mary Magdalene returned to the tomb (either alone, or with a small group) to anoint His body, only to discover it missing.

-Specific details differ depending on the account, but it seems clear that she was greeted by an angelic visitor, who bore testimony that the Savior had risen.
+Specific details differ depending on the account, but it seems clear that she was greeted by an angelic visitor who bore testimony that Jesus had risen.
 The Gospel of John adds a more personal narrative.
-As Mary stood, heartbroken and confused at the sight of the empty tomb, Christ himself came to her.
-In her distress, she did not immediately recognize him, but he called her by name, and then she knew who he was.
+As Mary stood, heartbroken and confused at the sight of the empty tomb, Jesus Himself came to her.
+In her distress, she did not immediately recognize Him, but He called her by name, and then she knew who He was.

-After speaking with the resurrected Savior, Mary did what all of us should do after we have experienced conversion: She bore testimony and sought out others to share her experience with.
-In this way, she helped prepare the other followers of Christ to recognize and receive Jesus when he would appear to them only a short time later.
+After speaking with the resurrected Jesus, Mary did what all of us should do after we have experienced conversion: She bore testimony and sought out others to share her experience with.
+In this way, she helped prepare the other followers of Jesus to recognize and receive Jesus when He would appear to them only a short time later.

-After this account, we have no other scriptural records of what finally became of Mary of Magdala, but we can assume that she continued to dedicate herself to the Savior’s ministry through the remainder of her life.
+After this account, we have no other scriptural records of what finally became of Mary of Magdala, but we can assume that she continued to dedicate herself to Jesus' ministry through the remainder of her life.